-- 20.1 All staff and volunteers involved in work with children, young people or vulnerable adults including PCC members who act as trustees will be required to undergo appropriate levels of Church of England Safeguarding training pertinent to the position they hold.
-The modules of training are as follows;
+20.1 All staff and volunteers involved in work with children, young people or vulnerable adults including PCC members who act as trustees will be required to undergo appropriate levels of Church of England Safeguarding training pertinent to the position they hold.
+The modules of training are as follows:

-- Basic Awareness Required for :
+• Basic Awareness - Required for :

-- All Church Officers (the term 'church officer' refers to anyone appointed / elected by or on behalf of the Church to an office, post or role, whether they are ordained or lay, paid or unpaid) including Welcomers, Home Group Leaders, Organists, Adult Bell Ringers, Choir and Worship Band Members

-- Anyone going on to complete any other safeguarding learning pathway.

-- Recommended for anyone wanting or needing a basic awareness of safeguarding.
+- All Church Officers (the term 'church officer' refers to anyone appointed / elected by or on behalf of the Church to an office, post or role, whether they are ordained or lay, paid or unpaid) including Welcomers, Home Group Leaders, Organists, Adult Bell Ringers, Choir and Worship Band Members - o Anyone going on to complete any other safeguarding learning pathway. - Recommended for anyone wanting or needing a basic awareness of safeguarding.

-- Foundation Required for :
+Foundation - Required for :

 - o Incumbent, Clergy, Licensed Lay Ministers, Licensed Readers

 - Clergy and Readers with PTO

 - Anyone in a role which involves work with children, young people or vulnerable adults including choir / music leaders

-- o Churchwardens
+- Churchwardens

 - Recognised Parish Assistants (RPA's)

-- o Parish Safeguarding Officer
+- Parish Safeguarding Officer

 - Tower Captains

-- $\circ$ Vergers
+- Vergers

-- PCC Members
+- o PCC Members

 - Lay members

 - Parish DBS Officers

 - This list is not exhaustive

-- Leadership Required for :

-- o Incumbent, Clergy, Licensed Lay Ministers, Licensed Readers

-- Clergy and Readers with PTO

-- Anyone in a role which involves work with children, young people or vulnerable adults including choir / music leaders

-- Churchwardens

-- Recognised Parish Assistants (RPA's)

-- Parish Safeguarding Officer

-- This list is not exhaustive

-- Senior Leadership Required for :
+Leadership - Required for :

-- o Archbishops

-- $\circ\,$ Diocesan and Suffragan Bishops

-- Provincial Episcopal Visitors

-- ${\odot}$ Archdeacons and Associate Archdeacons

-- $\circ$ Deans

-- o Executive Chapter Members and Residentiary Canons

-- Bishop's Chaplains

-- o Diocesan Secretaries, Chief of Staff, Chief Executives and Cathedral Administrators